So, you accidentally upgraded your local Postgresql installation. Now you run brew postgresql-upgrade-database

 Let's download the source, unpack and compile it.

-First, a word about versions and some more context: we did an upgrade from Postgres v12 to Postgres v13.
-As our old (v12) installation is missing Postgis, we want to install it there.
+First though, a word about versions and some more context: in our example here, Homebrew already made the upgrade from Postgresql 12 to Postgresql 13.
+Our old (v12) installation is now missing it's Postgis though!
+That's why everything fails.
+So, we want to install Postgis for Postgresql v12.
 Hence, we configure against v12.
-The Postgres v13 already has Postgis installed via Homebrew.
+Our installed Postgres v13 already had it's Postgis installed via brew.

-Remember that if you are reading this at some point in the future, your versions will most certainly be different.
+Again, remember that if you are reading this at some point in the future, your versions will most certainly be different.
+That does not matter.
+Adjust and proceed!

 $ cd ~/Downloads